TheVeryDarkness/umake/README.md

 A minimal tool for build system for c++, it can automatically scan the dependencies (not all dependencies can be found, now only C++20 modules import and intermediate objects) and add them.

-As umake will cache the scanning results, you may want to delete it or disable it, should it caused errors.
+As umake will cache the scanning results, you may want to delete it or disable it, should it caused errors, though I think there will not be a change for that to occur.
 Configurations are supported but not enabled by default.

 But well, now it only provides an extension for cmake.
 And not all compilers support cpp modules.